ContextLab/davos/paper/paper.md

 use.

-While the `smuggle` statement may simply be used on its own, `davos` defines an additional construct called the "*onion comment*" that provides greater control over its behavior and more complex functionality.
+While the `smuggle` statement may simply be used on its own, `davos` defines an additional construct called the "*onion comment*" that provides greater control over its behavior as well as more complex functionality.
 An onion comment is a special type of inline comment that can be placed on a line containing a `smuggle` statement to customize how `davos` (1) determines whether the smuggled package should be installed, and (2) retrieves and installs the package, if necessary.
 Onion comments follow a simple syntax based on the type comment syntax introduced in PEP 484 [@vanREtal14], and are designed to make controlling installation via `davos` intuitive and familiar&mdash;simply specify the installer program (e.g., `pip`) and provide the same arguments one would use to install the package manually via the command line:

 ```python
 import davos